sqor/Commentator.js/README.md

 # Commentator.js

 Static analysis tool for Javsacript comments.
-It gives states on comment density, and also code and comment parity for projects that use a specific commenting style.
+It gives stats on things like:  comment density, lines of code, and also code and comment parity for projects that use a specific commenting style.

 Here is an example of the HTML  graph generated: